Catalog Search Results

 Description

-Beginning millions of years ago with ancient "ant odometers" and moving through time to our modern-day quest for new dimensions, The Math Book covers 250 milestones in mathematical history.
-Among the numerous delights readers will learn about as they dip into this inviting anthology: cicada-generated prime numbers,...
+Math's infinite mysteries and beauty unfold in this follow-up to the best-selling The Science Book.
+Beginning millions of years ago with ancient "ant odometers" and moving through time to our modern-day quest for new dimensions, it covers 250 milestones in mathematical history.
+Among the numerous delights readers will learn about as they dip into this inviting anthology: cicada-generated prime numbers, magic squares from centuries ago, the discovery...

 Author